appium/appium/README.md

 More Stuff and Some Low-Level Tips
 -----------
+By default, `grunt buildApp` builds apps using the iPhone 6.1 simulator SDK.
+You can overwrite the simulator by passing another SDK to grunt (to figure out which SDKs you have available, try `xcodebuild -showsdks`:

+    > grunt buildApp:UICatalog:iphonesimulator6.0

 If you want to run the Appium server and have it listen indefinitely, you can execute one of the following commands to start an Appium server with or without a specified app: